Cyrille Regis: Early life

 Regis was born on 9 February 1958 in Maripasoula, French Guiana, the son of Robert Regis, a labourer from Saint Lucia and Mathilde Regis, a seamstress.
 His father moved to England in 1962, with the rest of the family, including Cyrille, following a year later.
-Cyrille grew up in Harlesden, located in the Borough of Brent, and attended Cardinal Hinsley Maths & Computing College.At primary school, Regis said that he was a much better cricketer than footballer.
-“I was an outdoor child.
-So I just wanted to play cricket outside, and I played much more cricket back then because football was just another sport I did without any real passion”.
+Cyrille grew up in Harlesden, located in the Borough of Brent, and attended Cardinal Hinsley High School.
+At primary school, Regis said that he was a much better cricketer than footballer.
+"I was an outdoor child.
+So I just wanted to play cricket outside, and I played much more cricket back then because football was just another sport I did without any real passion."

 After leaving school, Regis trained as an electrician, earning a City and Guilds diploma; he continued to practise the trade until his move into professional football.
-He was a cousin of the athlete John Regis.

 Club career

-Non-League
+Non-league career

 The 1975–76 season saw Regis move to Athenian League club Molesey, for whom he scored around 25 goals during his one campaign for the club.
 He was then approached by Boreham Wood, but did not join them.
-Instead he went on to join semi-professional Hayes of the Isthmian League, signing on 7 July 1976.
+Instead, he went on to join semi-professional Hayes of the Isthmian League, signing on 7 July 1976.

 Regis was spotted by West Bromwich Albion's chief scout Ronnie Allen, who recommended that the First Division club should sign him.
 With the Albion directors unsure of paying a four-figure fee for such a young, unproven player, Allen offered to fund any initial payment from his own pocket, so sure was he that Regis would make it in the top tier of English football.
 The transfer took place in May 1977, for an up-front fee of £5,000, plus another £5,000 after 20 appearances.

 West Bromwich Albion

 Shortly after bringing Regis to Albion, Allen took over as team manager, following the resignation of his predecessor Johnny Giles.
 Regis made his first team debut in a League Cup match against Rotherham United on 31 August 1977, scoring twice in a 4–0 win.
-Three days later Regis made his league debut in a 2–1 victory over Middlesbrough.
+Three days later, Regis made his league debut in a 2–1 victory over Middlesbrough.
 Again he found the net, taking the ball from the halfway line to the penalty area before scoring with a right-foot drive.
 Middlesbrough's David Mills, who later became a teammate of Regis at Albion, described it as "a goal of sheer brilliance".

 Regis also scored in his first FA Cup match in January 1978, helping Albion to beat Blackpool 4–1.
 A few days later, Albion appointed a new manager, Ron Atkinson.
 Ronnie Allen had departed in late December to manage the Saudi Arabia national team and John Wile, the club's captain, had acted as caretaker manager in the interim.

-Whilst a West Bromwich Albion player he played in a benefit match for Len Cantello, that saw a team of white players play against a team of black players.
+Whilst a West Bromwich Albion player, he played in a benefit match for Len Cantello, that saw a team of white players play against a team of black players.